 We have a vibrant set of religious, spiritual, and philosophical communities, including support for more traditional religious identities (Jewish, Christian, Muslim, Buddhist, and Hindu), yoga and meditation, interfaith community, and a group for secular students and atheists.

-To experess interst in any of our groups, fill out the Spiritual Life Preferences Form, and a student or staff member will contact you.
+To experess interst in any of our groups, fill out the Spiritual Interest Form, and a student or staff member will contact you.

 Check out the video below to hear Truitt Center benefactor, Edna Truitt Noiles, talk about why she thinks interfaith work is important.